BrilliantBlocks/zk-swap/README.md

 # ZK-Swap

-ZK-Swap is the implementation of an AMM for NFTs developed in Cairo.
+The ZK-Swap project is an AMM for NFTs on StarkNet.
+It is developed in Cairo and supports ERC-721 and ERC-1155.
+This repository contains all smart contracts and a generic marketplace frontend (coming soon).
 Instead of trading NFTs on marketplaces with centralized order books, users can buy NFTs from and sell NFTs into on-chain liquidity pools.
-The asset prices are calculated and adjusted automatically based on the underlying bonding curve (price function), providing higher NFT liquidity.
+The asset prices are calculated and adjusted automatically based on the underlying bonding curve (price functions), providing higher NFT liquidity.

-## Overview
+## Docs

-Liquidity providers can create an individual pool calling the `mint` function from the `MintPool` contract, which is a modified ERC-721 contract, providing the required pool specifications (as `pool_type_class_hash`, `bonding_curve_class_hash` and `erc20_contract_address`).
-Currently the available pool types are `BuyPool` and `SellPool` contracts (`TradePool` combining both functionalities coming soon).

-This way an individual pool with the `mint` function caller as owner is deployed and can be configurated by `setPoolParams` indicating the `current_price` for that pool and `delta` to adjust the price.
-After providing liquidity in the form of tokens via `addNftToPool`, users can trade automatically with the pool calling `buyNfts` or `sellNfts`.
-LP as pool owner can adjust the pool parameters and add or remove assets from the pool anytime.

-When minting and deploying a specific pool, the LP must indicate a specific bonding curve, as `LinearCurve` or `ExponentialCurve`, to dynamically calculate and adjust the asset prices depending on the number of bought or sold tokens in the pool.
+Coming soon

-## To do
+## Contributions

-- Migrate contract to Cairo 1.0
-- ...
+Coming soon